 Hip pain can affect people at any age, causing soreness and discomfort and making it hard to walk.
-It’s also difficult to find a comfortable position that completely alleviates pressure on the hip joint, but the specialist team at Genesis Orthopaedic and Spine in Westfield, New Jersey and serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth, understands how debilitating hip pain can be and offers a range of effective, nonsurgical treatments to ease the pain and restore mobility.
-Call the clinic today to schedule an appointment, or book using the online tool.
+It’s also difficult to find a comfortable position that completely alleviates pressure on the hip joint, but the specialist team at Genesis Orthopaedic and Spine in Westfield and West Orange, New Jersey and serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth, understands how debilitating hip pain can be and offers a range of effective, nonsurgical treatments to ease the pain and restore mobility.
+Call the clinic nearest you today to schedule an appointment, or book using the online tool.
 908-588-2311

 What causes hip pain?

 There are several possible reasons why you might develop pain in your hips, including: